nrfconnect/sdk-nrf/doc/nrf/ug_matter_tools.rst

    :end-before: matter_controller_end

 See the :ref:`ug_matter_configuring_controller` page for information about how to build and configure the Matter controller.

+ZAP tool
+********

+ZCL Advanced Platform, in short ZAP tool, is a third-party tool that is a generic node.js-based templating engine for applications and libraries based on Zigbee Cluster Library.
+This tool is provided with the Matter submodule in the |NCS| and uses ZAP files specific to each Matter application.

+You can use the ZAP tool for the following Matter use cases:

+* Enabling and disabling clusters, cluster commands, attributes, and events
+* Configuring attributes' default values
+* Configuring attributes' properties, such as storage type (RAM storage, non-volatile storage, application-managed)

+All the relevant data for these use cases is stored in the ZAP file of your Matter application, which you can edit using the ZAP tool GUI.
+A ZAP file is a JSON file that contains the data model configuration of clusters, commands, and attributes that are enabled for a given application.
+It is not used directly by the application, but it is used to generate global and customized source files for handling requests enabled by the user.
+In the |NCS|, the ZAP file is provided in the :file:`src` directory for each :ref:`Matter sample <matter_samples>`.

+For an example of how to use the ZAP tool to edit a ZAP file, see the :ref:`ug_matter_creating_accessory_edit_zap` in the :ref:`ug_matter_creating_accessory` user guide.
+For more information about the ZAP tool, see the official `ZCL Advanced Platform`_ documentation.

 Thread tools
 ************